 |: Separate test groups have to be created for each platform (Windows, Mac, Linux).|

-If a patch is successfully installed in at least one of the systems in test group and has not failed in any of the systems, then it satisfies the primary requirement for automatic approval.
+If a patch is downloaded and installed automatically in at least one of the systems in the test group, and has not failed in any of the other systems, then it satisfies the primary requirement for automatic approval.

 In addition, you can configure the settings such that the automatic approval occurs either immediately or after a certain number of days.
 Patch Manager Plus only checks for successful installation.
 Therefore, postponing the automatic approval by a specific number of days after testing, can provide insight about the stability of the patch in the various production environments.